vital-information-resource-under-siege/PWN-Challenges/inctf-pro-finals/thebet/README.md

   } while( true );
 }
 ```
-The above code looks like its king something from the input.
-Every character from the input is checked with a global array of characters called bad chars if any character from that found out to be in input the program exists..
+The above code looks like its checking something from the input.
+Every character from the input is checked with a global array of characters called bad chars if any character from that is found out to be in input ,the program exits..

-So the input has to be without those characters..
+So the input has to be without these below characters..
 `` {0x50, 0x2e, 0xbb, 0xb0, 0x83, 0xf6, 0x10, 0xaa, 0xd2, 0x98, 0x99, 0x30, 0x31} ``

 The saddest part is that `pop rdi` gadget which is essential for puts falls under the restricted chars..